 Criminal solicitation is one offense level less serious than the felony you persuade the other person to commit.
 For example, criminal solicitation is a class 4 felony when the completed act would be a class 3 felony.

 If you have been charged with criminal solicitation a skilled Denver solicitation attorney is essential.
-Get in touch with experienced Denver solicitation defense attorney Jason Savela by calling (720) 821-1001.
+Get in touch with experienced Boulder solicitation defense attorney Jason Savela by calling (720) 821-1001.